-We are always trying to find healthy things that we can make out of the excess in our garden, especially tomatoes.
+I am always trying to find healthy things that I can make out of the excess in my garden, especially tomatoes.
 This Tomato Vegetable Juice Recipe is a fabulous recipe that not only makes a lovely vegetable drink but also makes the base for a terrific spaghetti sauce.
 There is such a wide variety of vitamins and nutrients in this juice that you feel good about drinking it.

 Tomato Vegetable Juice